ViraRa/Bioinformatics-Rosalind-problems/README.md

 ![Equation1](https://latex.codecogs.com/gif.latex?E%28x%29%20%3D%20%5Csum_%7Bk%20%3D%201%7D%5E%7Bn%7D%28k%20*%20P%28X%20%3Dk%29%29)

 **14th Project** - The program corresponds to the problem "Finding a Shared Motif" on Rosalind.
 Given a FASTA format of less than 100 DNA strings at most 1kp each find the longest common substring (LCS) among them (not including the label).
 Answers are not unique, so I picked the first occurrence of LCS.
-The program has a high polynomal run-time - O(N<sup>7</sup>).
+The program has a high polynomal run-time - O(N<sup>7</sup>) assuming the two shortest DNA strings are size N.